 - Programs that focus on animal-assisted activities that demonstrate people and animals working together for the benefit of both, and include humane education.

-- Applicants must be U.S. organizations.
+- Applicants must be U.S. organizations with domestic programs.

 - Nonprofit organizations will have priority but grants will not be limited to those who have attained 501(c)(3) status.